n3cd-Studios/tap-to-park/README.md

 ## Getting Started

-To install all of the packages, run `npm run install`.
+To install all of the packages, run `npm install`.
 After that, you can:
 - Run production: `npm start`
 - Bring up the frontend: `npm run frontend`